Configuring connection validation queries for AWS RDS Proxy

 Configuration Reference

 Infrastructure-as-code ensures consistent validation and pool sizing across environments.
-The following Terraform block enforces MySQL-compatible validation with strict idle recycling.
+The following Terraform block enforces MySQL-compatible proxy configuration with strict idle recycling.

 resource "aws_db_proxy" "main" {